anujkd30/Sudoku/README.md

 # Sudoku

-Sudoku is one of the most famous puzzle game ever.
 With this Android app, you can play three different Sudoku levels:

 * Easy
 * Medium